Paul Popenoe: Marriage and family counseling

 Along with his advocacy of sterilization programs, Popenoe was also interested in using the principles of German and Austrian marriage consultation services for eugenic purposes.
 Aghast at the divorce rate in US society, Popenoe came to the conclusion that "unfit" families would reproduce out of wedlock, but "fit" families would need to be married to reproduce.
 With financial help from Gosney, he opened the American Institute of Family Relations in Los Angeles in 1930.
 It was described in 1960 as "the world's largest and best known marriage-counseling center," with a staff of seventy.

 One of the greatest dangers in the use of sterilization is that overzealous persons who have not thought through the subject will look at it as a cure-all, and apply it to all sorts of ends for which it is not adapted.
 It is only one of many measures the state can and must use to protect itself from [the human race's] deterioration.

 For a while, Popenoe's two major interests, eugenics and marriage counseling, ran in parallel, and he published extensively on both topics.
-As public interest in eugenics waned, Popenoe focused more of his energies into marriage counseling and during public rejection of eugenics at the end of World War II, with the revelation of the Nazi Holocaust, Popenoe had thoroughly redefined himself as primarily a marriage counselor, which had lost most of its explicit eugenic overtones.
+As public interest in eugenics waned, Popenoe focused more of his energies into marriage counseling and during public rejection of eugenics at the end of World War II, with the revelation of the Holocaust, Popenoe had thoroughly redefined himself as primarily a marriage counselor, which had lost most of its explicit eugenic overtones.
 Over time, he became more prominent in the field of counseling.

 Popenoe favored a popular, rather than academic, approach.
 In that vein, he appeared on the Art Linkletter television show for over a decade, and he regularly gave lectures and wrote mainstream articles for the general public.
 For many years, he had a nationally syndicated newspaper column promoting marriage and family life.
 As presented in a 1960 biography, the focus areas of his counseling approach and the American Institute of Family Relations included couples' attitudes towards marriage, preparation (including sexuality education), moral values, a focus on action, and mutual understanding between the sexes.